ANSHURAJ11/LAMMPSatOU/README.md

 # Introduction
-I am a graduate research assistant in the [Computational Materials, Mechanics, and Manufacturing (CM3)](https://shuozhixu.github.io/group.html) group at the [University of Oklahoma (OU)](https://www.ou.edu/), and today you will learn atomistic simulations via LAMMPS on OU cluster named [OSCER](https://www.ou.edu/oscer).
+I am a graduate research assistant in the [Computational Materials, Mechanics, and Manufacturing (CM</sup>)](https://shuozhixu.github.io/group.html) group at the [University of Oklahoma (OU)](https://www.ou.edu/), and today you will learn atomistic simulations via LAMMPS on OU cluster named [OSCER](https://www.ou.edu/oscer).
 # OSCER (OU Supercomputing Center for Education and Research)
-1. [Request a user account](https://www.ou.edu/oscer/support/accounts/new_account) at the Center for Scientific Computing at OU.
-While requesting for OSCER account, we have to mention our group name like "cm3atou" which is used by our group members only.
-Every new users should request for an account mentioning their group name only.
+1. [Request a user account](https://www.ou.edu/oscer/support/accounts/new_account) at OSCER.
+While requesting for an OSCER account, one needs to specify his/her group name.
+If you are a member of the CM3 group, specify “cm3atou” as your group name.
+For all other new users, use your own group name.
+If you use an incorrect group name in your request, there is a chance your request will be delayed or even denied.

 NOTE: Using other's group name is a crime and OU can take any action against that user.